microscope-cockpit/cockpit/doc/config.rst

   increasing order: debug, info, warning, error, and critical.

 dir
   Directory to create new log files.
+This allows the same path substututions as data-dir.

 stage section
 `````````````